-Enabling GTIDs for server replication in MariaDB 10.0
+Enabling GTIDs for Server Replication in MariaDB Server 10.2

-Replication has been one of the most popular MySQL features since it made its way into the application more than a decade ago.
-However, as replication implementations became more complex over time, some limitations of MySQL’s original replication mechanisms started to surface.
-To address those limitations, MySQL v5.6 introduced the concept of Global Transaction IDs, which enable some new, advanced replication features.
+Replication first appeared on the MySQL scene more than a decade ago, and as replication implementations became more complex over time, some limitations of MySQL’s original replication mechanisms started to surface.
+To address those limitations, MySQL v5.6 introduced the concept of global transaction identifiers (GTIDs), which enable some advanced replication features.
 MySQL DBAs were happy with this, but complained that in order to implement GTIDs you needed to stop all the servers in the replication group and restart them with the feature enabled.
-There are workarounds – for instance, Booking.com documented a procedure to enable GTIDs with little or no downtime, but it involves more complexity than most organization are willing to allow.
+There are workarounds – for instance, Booking.com documented a procedure to enable GTIDs with little or no downtime, but it involves more complexity than most organizations are willing to allow.
+(Check out this blog post for more on how Booking.com handles replication and high availability.)

-MariaDB 10.0 implements GTIDs differently from MySQL, making it possible to enable and disable it with no downtime.
+MariaDB implements GTIDs differently from MySQL, making it possible to enable and disable them with no downtime.
 Here’s how.

 A Simple HA Implementation

-Let’s start with a common high-availability (HA) implementation, with three servers running MariaDB 10.0 or higher: One active master (server A), one passive master (server B), and a slave replicating from the active master (server C).
+Let’s start with a common HA implementation, with three servers running MariaDB 10.0 or higher: One active master (server A), one passive master (server B), and a slave replicating from the active master (server C).
 The active and passive masters are set up to replicate master-master.

 I’m not showing it, but between servers A and B and the application you would want an additional layer to switch database traffic to server B in case A fails.
 Some organizations might deploy another slave replicating from B, or a mechanism to move server C to replicate from B, such as Master High Availability Manager (MHA), but let’s keep things simple here.

 GTIDs in MariaDB 10 have three parts: server ID, transaction ID, and domain ID.
-The server ID and transaction ID are similar in concept to those found in MySQL 5.6, which you can read about in the documentation.
+The server ID and transaction ID are similar in concept to those found in MySQL 5.6.
 In MariaDB, the server ID is a number and not a UUID, and it is taken from the server_id global variable.
 The domain ID is an important new concept for multisource replication, which you can read more about in the domain ID article in the MariaDB knowledgebase.
 In our case, this is the only variable we need to set up; the server ID should already be set up if replication is functional.
-Let’s use 1 for a domain ID for server A, 2 for B, and 3 for C by executing commands like the following on each of the servers:
+Let’s use 1 for server A's domain ID, 2 for server B's and 3 for server C's by executing commands like the following on each of the servers:

 SET GLOBAL gtid_domain_id = 1;